ZhgChg.Li

 thread_ts: "${{ needs.start-message.outputs.ts }}"

-text: "❌ Packaging deployment failed, please check the execution status or try again later.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"
+text: " Build and deploy failed, please check the execution status or try again later.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"

-# Cancelled message for packaging deployment task
+# Cancelled message for build and deploy task

 end-message-cancelled: